-The truth is that you know a victim of abuse.
-It might be your mother, sister, aunt, friend or a teenager in your church youth group.
+The truth is that you know domestic abuse victims.
+The victim might be your mother, sister, aunt, friend or a teenager in your church youth group.
 The chances are she hasn’t felt safe enough to reveal the terrible pain she has suffered in the privacy of her relationship.
 Domestic abuse is easy to hide, but can be challenging to identify.

 What exactly is domestic abuse and who encounters it?

 Domestic abuse within a dating, cohabiting, or marriage relationship is a pattern of one partner using power and control over the other.
 This may include physical, emotional/psychological, sexual, financial, spiritual or cyber/digital abuse.
-All forms of domestic abuse are harmful and often have long-term impact on the survivor, even after they escape the violence of their partner.
+All forms of domestic abuse are harmful and often have long-term impact on the domestic abuse victims, even after they escape the violence of their partner.

 It can be hard to come to terms with the reality that domestic abuse can happen in our churches at the hands of fellow Christians—even our pastor or lay leader.
 But abuse is often perpetrated by Christians, and many women suffer in silence due to shame and the failure of the church in addressing domestic violence.

-The main perpetrators of abuse are husbands and boyfriends, although it is important to note that men can also be victims of abuse by their partner.
+The main perpetrators of abuse are husbands and boyfriends, although it is important to note that men can also be domestic abuse victims.
 Whenever an individual is abused, it is a serious violation of one’s God-given personhood and human right to freedom.
 As such, it is critical for the church to break the silence on domestic abuse and advocate for the end of gender-based violence.